PiRogueToolSuite/piroguetoolsuite.github.io/content/en/guides/g3/index.md

 Some Android malware masquerades as a normal application.
 Those files are called APKs (Android Application Package), and the very large majority of your Android applications are APKs.

 {{< alert icon="👉" >}}
 Because Google Play adds some information to most of the APKs when they are uploaded to the Play Store, it is possible to check for applications that come from it.
-This modification is called frosting.
+This modification is called *frosting*.
 When you find an APK that is not frosted, you'd need to be extra careful with it.
 There are chances it is malicious.
 {{< /alert >}}